jhorne98/OriginalInteractiveFiction/README.md

 Inform 6 is deprecated.
 If you'd like to learn to make interactive fiction with the newest version of Inform, use Inform 7: http://inform7.com/

 I don't like I7 very much.
-I find it clunky and too verbose to be a good pprogramming language.
+I find it clunky and too verbose to be a good programming language.

 ## Seventh Son (7thson.inf)
 A survival game set in a lonely bunker.